ukmda/ukmon-pitools/README.md

 * We will then add the keys to our server and send you ukmon IDs and instructions on how to finish the setup.

-* *Note that in a multi-cam configuration, the LOCATION and UKMONKEY values in `ukmon.ini` are not used.
-Location is obtained from `cameras.ini` and the keyfile is determined from the RMSID*

 ### MIGRATION OF AN EXISTING MULTICAM INSTALLATION
 There's no need to make any changes as the toolset will work as before for both single and multi-cam setups.